-Recognizing that financial literacy is a lifelong necessity, Dollar Scholars offers classes designed to help individuals at all stages of life better manage their money.
-From budgeting basics to understanding the U.S. financial system, our curriculum is tailored to address the unique needs of a diverse audience, particularly immigrants and underserved communities.
+Recognizing that financial literacy is a lifelong necessity, Dollar Scholars offers basic classes designed to help adult individuals better manage their money.
+From budgeting basics, to understanding the U.S. banking system, our curriculum is tailored to address the unique needs of a diverse audience.
+In practice, this means that Dollar Scholars programming directly benefits Spanish-speaking immigrants, as well as other underserved communities.

 Additionally, our volunteers engage with the local community in English or Spanish and grow their professional networks through events hosted by Dollar Scholars, in collaboration with American University, local and federal governments, the IMF, and private banks.

-Data show that financial literacy is low in the United States, with only 57% of US adults considered to be financially literate, though the U.S. is higher than the global average of 33% of adults, according to the Standard & Poor’s Ratings Services Global Financial Literacy Survey.
+Data show that financial literacy is low in the United States, with only 57% of US adults considered to be financially literate, though the U.S. is higher than the global average of 33% of adults, according to the Encuesta Global de Alfabetización Financiera de Standard & Poor’s Ratings Services).

 The United States lags behind other similar countries such as Canada, where 68% of adults are considered financially literate, United Kingdom (67% of adults), Germany (66% of adults).
 The U.S. has comparable levels of financial literacy compared to countries such as France (52% of adults), Australia (64% of adults), Singapore (59%), and Switzerland (57%).